nathandiez/nathandiez/README.md

 ### Home IoT Monitoring System - Proxmox/Open Source Stack
 Designed and deployed a complete self-hosted IoT platform using open-source technologies on Proxmox virtual infrastructure.
 Showcases skills in infrastructure automation, container orchestration, and embedded systems programming.
+I split the work into three repositories - one for the IoT backend, one for the sensor firmware, and one for the configuration server.

 **Technologies:** Proxmox, Docker, TimescaleDB, Mosquitto MQTT, Flask, Ansible, Terraform, MicroPython, Raspberry Pi Pico W